 Which conditions respond to amitriptyline?

-Overall, we use amitriptyline ‘off-label’ for many pain conditions, such as:
+We use amitriptyline ‘off-label’ for many pain conditions, such as:

 • Nerve inflammation due to conditions such as diabetes